 3.2.
 Access to Information

 The Client ensures that DQS has access to all necessary information and the required facilities to perform the assigned audit tasks.
 DQS may delegate the performance of all or part of the services to an agent or a subcontractor and Client authorizes DQS to disclose all information necessary for such performance to the agent or subcontractor.
 The Client commits all nominated representatives and employees to grant access to and provide the audit team with accurate and complete information and objective evidence in a timely manner concerning all processes which may be significant to the audit.
+Client agrees that verified objective evidence is recorded and attached by the auditor(s) to the audit documentation, if necessary.
 Within the scope of certified management systems, processes and/or products, all records relating to complaints and their corrective actions shall be presented to DQS upon request.

 3.3.
 Notification of Changes and Special Incidents

 The Client is obliged to inform DQS immediately of any changes, which may influence the certified management system, processes or the certified products.
 This applies in particular to the purchase/sale of all or a portion of the company, any change in ownership, major changes in operations, fundamental alterations in processes, incidents such as a serious accident or a serious breach of regulation/legal obligation necessitating the involvement of the competent regulatory authority, or the filing for bankruptcy or composition proceedings.
 In any of these cases, DQS will consult with Client and determine how the certificate may be maintained.

 The Client is obliged to immediately notify DQS in case of a product recall.
 The individual certification standards and their regulations use different time frames in terms of meeting this deadline.
 These specifications can be found in the respective standards and their applicable regulations.